I have always been a writer, ever since I learned how to put pencil to paper

 I was born in San Francisco and live in Los Angeles.
 Most of my thoughts have a distinctly West Coast bent, but may be of interest to others.
 My husband Hank and I have been married fifty years.
 We have one son and one daughter.
 Both are gainfully employed (hallelujah!).
 I am an unapologetic Francophile, having had the pleasure (and sometimes pain) of living in Paris for a year in the 1970s.
 I got through the pandemic by knitting, reading and spending one hour a week outside socially distancing while sharing coffee and consolation with my dear friend Ginger and her kittens.

-Come along with me on this journey of post-pandemic life.
+Come along with me on this journey.